DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-02-27-warrior-princess.md

 The characteristic is so rare, it makes you that much more indispensable

 You are a perfect amalgam of logic, intellect and relentless ferocity..
-I know you without knowing you; no point getting into all the nitty-gritty
+I know you without knowing you; no point getting into the nitty-gritty

 It's impressive, the sheer talent you possess..
 The day is near when you will taste sweet success